kedwards-io/terraform-beginner-bootcamp-2023/journal/week0.md

 #### Terraform Directory

-`.terrafrom` directroy contains binaries of terraform providers.
+`.terrafrom` directory contains binaries of terraform providers.

 ## Issues with Terraform Cloud Login and Gitpod Workspace

-When attempting to run `terraform login` it will launch bash in a wisiwig view to generat a token.
-However it does not work as expected in Gitpod VSCode in the browser.
+When attempting to run `terraform login` it will launch bash in a wisiwig view to generate a token.
+However, it does not work as expected in Gitpod VSCode in the browser.

-The workaround is to manually generate a token in Terraform Cloud
+The workaround is to generate a token in Terraform Cloud manually

 ```
 https://app.terraform.io/app/settings/tokens?source=terraform-login